dpinones/pathfinders-ar/README.md

 Next steps
 ------------
 Given that we had a limited time to understand, program and show the algorithm, things were pending that we would like to develop in the future:
-- Optimize the JPS algorithm currently implemented (look for improvements in terms of data structure management, variables, steps)
+- Optimize the JPS algorithm currently implemented (look for improvements in terms of data structure management, variables, steps).
+- From a map of size 25 *25 we notice that the contract cannot solve the problem, due to the amount of resources consumed by the algorithm.
 - Implement different path search algorithms such as BFS, A*, Dijkstra, HPA*, etc.

 Useful links